-- Create an agenda for the ensuing year. - Review and update this Charter at least annually, as conditions dictate. - Describe briefly in the Company's annual report and more fully in the Company's Management Information Circular the Committee's composition and responsibilities and how they were discharged. - Report periodically to the Board of Directors. - Ensure minutes of meetings are circulated to directors with sufficient time to allow for directors to review and ensure such minutes are approved by the Committee at the subsequent meeting.
+- 1. Review and update this Charter periodically, as conditions dictate. - 2.
+Describe briefly in the Company's annual report and more fully in the Company's Management Information Circular the Committee's composition and responsibilities and how they were discharged. - 3.
+Report periodically to the Board of Directors.